 The committee met to evaluate and incorporate input from local officials and then to review and provide input on the progress of the plan.
 A public notice was placed in the newspaper to invite members of the public, local officials, academia and business and industry leaders to review the plan.
 A working draft of the plan was distributed to the County Emergency Management Directors from Outagamie, Calumet, Fond du Lac, Green Lake, Waushara and Waupaca Counties.
 No comments or edits were received.
 Unfortunately, although multiple attempts and invitations were made to members of the public, no public comments were received.
+OR: Comments received were reviewed and incorporated into the plan as appropriate.
 A copy of the mitigation brochure and a list of meeting dates and informational sessions to gather public and official input can be viewed in Appendix G.